-He is a sought after recitalist, performing at the International Chamber Music Festival Schiermonnikoog and young artist program Jonge Grote Zangers, where he will open for Eva-Maria Westbroek at Muziekgebouw aan ‘t IJ in February 2021.
+He is a sought after recitalist, performing at the International Chamber Music Festival Schiermonnikoog and young artist program Jonge Grote Zangers.
 Furthermore, he was invited to perform on Radio 4 and Podium Witteman, the Netherlands’ number one radio channel and TV show for classical music respectively.
 He seeks to develop himself further in this genre through masterclasses with Dr. Bretton Brown, Jeff Cohen, Simon Keenlyside, Bejun Mehta, Jard van Nes and with Thomas Quasthoff at Concertgebouw, Amsterdam.

 An acclaimed performer of oratorio, he has worked with Dame Emma Kirkby, who supervised a performance of Messiah (G.F.
 Handel) and a program of lute songs by H. Purcell and contemporaries at Noorderkerk, Amsterdam.
 Other highlights include a fully staged St. John’s Passion (J.S.
 Bach) and the original chamber orchestra version of Requiem (G. Fauré).

-After starting out in musical theater at Fontys University of the Arts, Tilburg, he continued his studies at the Conservatorium van Amsterdam with Harry van Berne and Sasja Hunnego.
-He obtained his bachelor’s degree with distinction in 2019.
-He is currently pursuing a master’s degree under the tutelage of Don Marrazzo.
+After starting out in musical theater at Fontys University of the Arts, Tilburg, he continued his studies at the Conservatorium van Amsterdam, where he obtained his master's degree in 2021 with distinction.